-WARNING: The instrument is equipped with a soft cutout (user settable firmware) and a hard cutout (set at the factory).
+The instrument is equipped with a soft cutout (user settable firmware) and a hard cutout (set at the factory).
 Check the flash point, boiling point, or other fluid characteristic applicable to the circumstances of the instrument operation.
 Ensure that the soft cutout is adjusted to the fluid characteristics of the application.
-As a guideline, the soft cutout should be set 10°C to 15°C below the flash point of the bath fluid.
+As a guideline, the soft cutout should be set 10 °C to 15 °C below the flash point of the bath fluid.
 See Section 8.1, Heat Transfer Fluid, for specific information on bath fluids and Section 9.10, Cutout.

 Set up of the bath requires careful unpacking and placement of the bath, filling the bath with fluid, and connecting power.
 Consult Section 5, Installation, for detailed instructions for proper installation of the bath.
 Be sure to place the bath in a safe, clean and level location.
-Refer to Section 5.3, Tipping Prevention Bracket Installation.
+Refer to Section 5.3, Tipping Prevention Bracket, for Tipping Prevention Bracket installation instructions.

-Fill the bath tank with an appropriate fluid.
+Fill the bath tank with an appropriate liquid.
+Be sure to select the correct fluid for the temperature range of the calibration.
+Bath fluids should be selected to operate safely with adequate thermal properties to meet the application requirements.
 For operation at moderate bath temperatures, clean distilled water works well.
 Carefully pour the fluid into the bath tank through the large rectangular access hole above the tank avoiding spilling any fluid.

+CAUTION:

-CAUTION: When filling the tank, ensure the heating coils are completely covered.
+When filling the tank, ensure the immersion coils are completely covered.
 DO NOT FILL ABOVE THE STIR BAFFLE.
-See Figure 1.

-Figure 1 Stir Baffle Fill Levels
+Figure 1.
+Stir Baffle Fill Levels